stevenaeola/stevenaeola.github.io/node-red-contrib-music/getting-started.md

 ![Communication between the programs](programs.svg)

-You start the two server programs via the terminal which you can start by clicking on this icon in the top left hand corner of the screen.
+You start the two server programs via the terminal which you can start by clicking on this icon in the top left hand corner of the screen  (or bottom left on pitop).

 ![Terminal icon](terminal-icon.png)